Usage

 case, the standard requires to define at least one net-

-work policy through lldpcli.
+work policy via lldpcli.

 4 Network Connectivity Device

--i Disable LLDP-MED inventory TLV transmission. lldpd will
+-i Disable LLDP-MED inventory TLV transmission. lldpd will still

-want to transmit sensible information like serial numbers.
+transmit sensitive information like serial numbers.

 -H hide